luiswirth/bsc-thesis/src/matter/fem.typ

 All of them are based on the $L^2$ inner product on Whitney forms @whitney:geointegration, @douglas:feec-article.

-Above all is the mass bilinear form, which is the $L^2$ inner product @frankel:diffgeo.
+Above all is the mass bilinear form, which is the $L^2$ inner product @douglas:feec-book.
 $
   m^k (u, v) &= inner(u, v)_(L^2 Lambda^k (Omega))
   quad
   u in L^2 Lambda^k, v in L^2 Lambda^k
 $

-The next bilinear form involves the exterior derivative @frankel:diffgeo
+The next bilinear form involves the exterior derivative.
 $
   d^k (u, v) &= inner(dif u, v)_(L^2 Lambda^k (Omega))
   quad
   u in H Lambda^(k-1), v in L^2 Lambda^k
 $

-The bilinear form involving the codifferential is also relevant @frankel:diffgeo
+The bilinear form involving the codifferential is also relevant @douglas:feec-article.
 $
   c(u, v) &= inner(delta u, v)_(L^2 Lambda^k (Omega))
 $
-Using the adjoint property of the codifferential relative to the exterior derivative under the $L^2$ inner product @frankel:diffgeo, @douglas:feec-book, it can be rewritten using the exterior derivative applied to the test function.
+Using the adjoint property of the codifferential relative to the exterior derivative under the $L^2$ inner product @douglas:feec-book, it can be rewritten using the exterior derivative applied to the test function.
 $
   c^k (u, v) &= inner(u, dif v)_(L^2 Lambda^k (Omega))
   quad